prakashvishal93/Backend-Development/Node/Client-Server-Architecture/readme.md

     2. Query Params    --> eg :-    /categories/electronics?company=samsung&order=desc&filter=price
     3. Request Body    --> It is separate payload/body that is send apart from the request

-- POSTMAN -> Postman will help us to, without writing any frontend we can hit Request to a URL
+- POSTMAN -> Postman will help us to, without writing any frontend we can hit Request to a URL.

+CRUD API - CREATE READ UPDATE DELETE
+API Based Developement is the the future.

+- Monolithics ---> Monolith is an architecture to build a project in which Every service that we have to give to the end user is written inside the same project.
+  ---> Problem with Monolithic application is that : the more complex the app become, the more complex it is maintain the application.
+  That's why there is a concept of `microservices` came into the pictures.

+### Microservices :

+    - Microservices isolate every different service  all together.
+So there will be different process running   for an authetication, there will be different server/process running for email/messages.